ttaubert/osgp-oma-digest/README.md

 # License

-Customizable Shortcuts is licensed under the terms of MPL 2.0.
+Licensed under the terms of MPL 2.0.